-Open 24 hours Sunday-Thursday
+- Open 24 hours Sunday-Thursday

-Comfy furniture, serene views, and even a fireplace
+- Comfy furniture, serene views, and even a fireplace

-Small library feeling with research library access via consortial collections and the Summit catalog
+- Small library feeling with research library access via consortial collections and the Summit catalog

-Exciting events like a rock concert and finals week study breaks featuring massages and dog therapy
+- Finals week study breaks featuring massages and dog therapy

 - Amazing Special Collections that include a medieval illuminated manuscript, early maps of Western exploration, the daily writings of poet laureate William Stafford, and much more